relghub/MA_T1_XML/app/CredMgrReqs.md

     + Success - email is in correct format

 Password:
-    Exception - password is empty
+    + Exception - password is empty
-    Success - password is not empty and complies to the guidelines
+    + Success - password is not empty

 Login:
+    // Using fixed credentials
     Exception - Incorrect credentials
     Exception - Connection timeout
     Success - Successful login